 Ok so you have made the big decisions and chosen the face fabric, the heading style and your pole/track – now what is the best lining to use?
-At this point we tend to find that a lot of eyes start to glaze over as the process is taking a bit longer than anticipated.
+At this point, we tend to find that a lot of eyes start to glaze over as the process is taking a bit longer than anticipated.
 Please stick with it just a little longer!
 Lining is not complicated but selecting the right one will ensure that your finished curtains not only look fabulous but also serve any practical purpose they were intended for.

 Curtain linings can make an impact on the way the curtains hang, light penetration, noise reduction and even the amount of heat that enters a room.

 At County Fabrics we like to use a luxury poly/cotton satin as our standard (yet excellent!) house lining.
-This lining has been carefully selected to combine the softness and handle of cotton with the inherent easy care, crease resistant and durability of polyester.
-Our lining is a higher density satin for greater opacity and protection.
+This lining has been carefully selected to combine the softness and handle of cotton with the inherent easy care, crease resistance and durability of polyester.
+Our lining is a higher-density satin for greater opacity and protection.
 It also benefits from needing minimal ironing, low residual shrinkage and can be washed at 40.
 We offer this lining in a choice of chalk, white, pearl or stone colours.